Welcome to Sustainable Schools

 Learn about climate change and how to combat it

-Click here for our teaching resources on climate change – we have lots of advice for educators including short films and lesson plans.
-Many of these can be adapted for home learning.
+Click here for our resources on climate change – we have lots of material including short films and lesson plans, many of which can be adapted for home learning or simply make interesting reading.

 - Herbs, like basil, and quick growing salad, like rocket, can be grown in punnets on a window sill.
 Once you have your own herbs give the kids some yoghurt or mayonnaise and invite them to invent their own recipes for a flavoured dip.